 Now imagine that we randomly split the first 6 months of data between Training/Validation/Test sets, ending up with the following configuration:

 The model completed the training successfully.
 We checked the results and saw a VERY good performance, actually so good that it even sounds suspicious.
-We use to run live predictions, wait a month, and see that the performance turns out to be disappointing, very different to the numbers we saw before.
+We used to run live predictions, wait a month, and see that the performance turned out to be disappointing, very different from the numbers we saw before.
 What happened?